c4lliope/rfcs/038-resource-prototypes/proposal.md

 When a `put` step is used in a build plan, each version emitted will be recorded as an output of the build.

-When executing a `put` step for a resource implemented by a prototype, Concourse will no longer automatically execute a `get` step.
-Instead, a `get` field must be explicitly added to the step, specifying a name to fetch it as:
+A `get` field may be explicitly added to the step, specifying a name to fetch the last-emitted version as:

 ```yaml
 jobs: